-- "Treat the patient through the use of therapeutic activities designed to restore function and self-care activities designed to improve function under the direction of the occupational therapist (OTR)"
+- Treat patients by using therapeutic and self-care activities designed to improve function under the direction of the occupational therapist (OTR)

-- "Document patient’s progress on weekly progress note in a timely fashion"
+- Document patient’s weekly progress in appropriate records

 - Compassion: OTAs must have a strong desire to provide physical and emotional support.

 - Interpersonal Skills: The ability to interact with patients and their families, team members, physicians, and other health care professionals is essential.
 You need excellent social skills, as well as superb listening and speaking skills.